What is breast reduction surgery?

 - Support garments

 Breast reduction surgery is listed on the Medicare Benefits Schedule, meaning it is covered by most private health insurance, however it is important to confirm this with your fund provider as different levels of cover may exclude the procedure.
 We will also be able to check this for you once you book your consultation and provide us with the necessary membership details.

 If you have appropriate private fund coverage, your hospital costs (minus any excess) will be covered by your fund.
 Your fund will also provide you with a rebate for a portion of your surgeon and anaesthetist’s fees.

 If you don’t have private health insurance, you will still receive a rebate on a portion of your surgeon and anaesthetist’s fees, however your hospital fee will be entirely payable by you as no rebate will apply for this component.

 You will receive a $72 rebate on your initial $180 consultation fee.
 If you choose to go ahead with surgery, your second consult will be free of charge.
 Dr Sharp also does not charge for post operative consultations in the 12 weeks following surgery.

-After your consultation with Dr Sharp, if your surgery meets Medicare’s criteria for breast reduction surgery, you will be provided with an item number.
-We recommend you contact your health insurance provider and ask them if you are covered for plastic surgery, particularly siting the item number provided.
+After your consultation with Dr Sharp, if your surgery meets Medicare’s criteria for breast reduction surgery, you will be provided with an item number and estimated rebates.
+We recommend also you contact your health insurance provider to advise them that you are having surgery, siting the item number/s provided.